iterative/ldb-resources/README.md

        id:011caf8c8bc2a2d715ff1262a80dccdb   2      ...and-cats/cat.1011.jpg  rotate-180,rotate-90
   ```

-  see [command summary](documentation/Command-summary.md#transform) for more information.
+  see [command summary](documentation/Command-summary.md#transform) for more information on how to configure plugins.

 🦉
 </details>